Dark Background: Key Benefits and Best Practices for UI/UX

 By addressing these key benefits, dark mode not only enhances user comfort and experience but also supports energy efficiency, aesthetic preferences, and accessibility needs, making it an essential feature in modern UI/UX design.

 III.
-Best Practices for Implementing Dark Mode
+Best Practices for Implementing Dark Background

 Color Palette Selection